Home Home

 Urethral Stricture

 A urethral stricture is a narrowing of the urethra caused by scar tissue, which restricts urine flow.
-It can lead to pain, urinary retention, and recurrent infections.
+It can cause painful or difficult urination and requires medical evaluation.

 Urethritis